l-aldarondo/School_District_Analysis/README.md

 * How is the district summary affected?

-  * At the district level there is no impact on the overall results when we remove the 9th grade scores from Thomas High School, as we can see when we compare Fig 1.1 and Fig 1.2.
-This could be because the grades for the ninth grade represent a small number compared to the rest of the population in the district.
+  * At the district level there was no major impact on the overall results when we removed the 9th grade scores from Thomas High School.
+When we compared Fig 1.1 and Fig 1.2, the overall passing percentage only changed by 0.1%.
+This could be because the grades for the ninth grade represent a small portion compared to the rest of the population in the district.

 ![Challenge_Distict_Summary](./Images/challenge_district_summary.png)